Creative Media BA (Hons)

 You are taught through a combination of lectures, seminars, tutorials and individual research activities.

-The subject of Digital Design lends itself to a wide range of assessment methods, many of which help prepare for employment.
+The subject of Creative Media lends itself to a wide range of assessment methods, many of which help prepare for employment.
 These include lectures, seminars, practical workshops, tutorial activities, group work, independent individual research, digital media artefact analyses, report writing, portfolios, independent and group presentations, blogs and learning journals.

 Studio workshops take a variety of formats and are intended to enable the application of learning through discussion and small group activities.
 Seminars enable the discussion and development of understanding of topics covered in lectures, and studio software practicals are focused on developing subject specific skills.